-Measles, mumps, rubella, and varicella virus vaccine, live (Injection)
+Measles, mumps, rubella, and varicella virus vaccine, live (By injection)

 Measles Virus Vaccine, Live (MEE-zuls VYE-rus VAX-een, lyve), Mumps Virus Vaccine, Live (mumps VYE-rus VAX-een, lyve), Rubella Virus Vaccine, Live (roo-BELL-a VYE-rus VAX-een, lyve), Varicella Virus Vaccine (var-i-SEL-a VYE-rus VAX-een)

-Prevents infection by the measles (rubeola), mumps, rubella (German measles), and varicella (chickenpox) viruses.
-This vaccine is used in children 12 months to 12 years of age.
+Prevents infection by measles (rubeola), mumps, rubella (German measles), and varicella (chickenpox) viruses.

 When This Medicine Should Not Be Used

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.
 The shot is usually given in the upper arm or thigh.